Are these the best alternatives to sugar-laden drinks?

 Harpoon Cold Brew, 330ml: $5

-Chris was surprised to learn one of his old favourites, Chi, contained much more sugar than he'd always thought.
+Chris was surprised to learn one of his old favourites, Chi, contained more sugar than he'd always thought.
+Though the company also offer a sugar-free version of the classic herbal drink.

 It was sampled alongside the lower sugar option "Sparkling Oh!".
 While our taste testers agreed both drinks had nice flavours, in the end they were divided as Rach went for Chi and Chris decided he couldn't go past a drink named "Sparkling Oh!".